Dress codes have always signaled group affiliation

-In the Middle Ages, for example, these included the "dress codes" of the guilds - but even in today's professional life it is not always possible to dress according to your own taste.
-Because the important keyword that changed the purely practical function of clothing forever is group affiliation.
+In the Middle Ages, for example, this included the “dress codes” of the guilds - but even in today's professional life it is not always possible to dress according to your own taste.
+Because the important keyword that changed the purely practical function of clothing forever is group membership.

 You are what you carry

-True to the motto "You are what you wear" was the adherence to the dress code not always on a voluntary basis.
-The sense behind clothing regulations becomes clear when you look at the history of the dress code.
+True to the motto "You are what you wear", adhering to the dress code was not always based on voluntary action.
+Of the Sense Behind clothing regulations it becomes clear when you look at the history of the dress code.